 - a.
 No dogs are allowed at the show. - b.
 No unlicensed drivers are allowed to drive golf carts.
 Licensed Drivers must drive slowly and safely and no one may lead horses from golf carts. - c.
 Back numbers and helmets must be worn at all times when mounted or driving horse/pony carts. - d.
 No one but the 4-Her may ride their project animal. - e.
-No riding after lights have been turned out and EMTs have left the grounds. - f.
-Review the State Show Changes for 2016 document - B. Acquaint entry-candidates with the Code of Conduct (see following page). - C. Motivate entry-candidates to represent their unit and district well.
-Emphasize: - a.
+No riding after lights have been turned out and EMTs have left the grounds. - B. Acquaint entry-candidates with the Code of Conduct (see following page).

+C. Motivate entry-candidates to represent their unit and district well.
+Emphasize:

+- a.
 Good sportsmanship and safety. - b.
 A sense of pride and responsibility in having qualified for entry and participation. - c.
 Exemplary representation and conduct at this public venue.
 Conduct of our 4-Hers both in and out of the show ring creates a public image of 4-H which has great impact on the general public.
 They must be on their best behavior at all times. - D. Review entries for accuracy and verify all signatures.
 An experienced 4-H horse leader will serve as great advice to review and double check entries.
 Please note: - a.
 Members may only enter one showmanship and one equitation - b.
-No entries may cross enter Pleasure Division and the Hunter Division - E. Identify/designate responsible adult(s) for each 4-Her at the show on the Entry Form
+No entries may cross enter Pleasure Division and the Hunter Division a.
+Each 4-Her should be encouraged to be responsible for his/her own conduct; however, ultimately the conduct or misconduct of an individual or club group is the responsibility of the designated adult-in-charge.
+Each 4-Her must recognize the supervisory authority and responsibility of the adult-in-charge.